Product- Sirim-Dosh Approval Safety Shoe

-Many of us work in an environment where it’s important to make sure we have suitable footwear.
+Many of us work in an environment where it’s important to make sure we have suitable working safety boots.
 Safety shoes can make a massive difference when it comes to remaining injury free in the workplace.

 Not only have safety boots served a practical purpose, but they have also had their moments in fashion too, particularly in the skinhead and punk subcultures where an industrial/military look is the one to go for.

-Here we’re going to take a look at what makes a safety shoe and why, as well as the different types available and what you should look out for when buying safety footwear.
+Here we’re going to take a look at what makes a safety shoe and why, as well as the different types available and what you should look out for when buying safety boots.

 Heavy duty Safety Shoe